NathanBresette/MeLSI/README.md

 - **Adaptive**: Learns what matters for your specific data, not generic patterns
 - **Robust**: Ensemble approach prevents overfitting and improves generalization
 - **Interpretable**: Feature weights reveal which taxa drive group differences - automatically visualized with VIP charts
+- **Directional**: Automatically determines which group has higher abundance for each important taxon (NEW!)
-- **Validated**: Permutation testing ensures statistical reliability
+- **Validated**: Permutation testing ensures statistical reliability and proper Type I error control
 - **Efficient**: Pre-filtering focuses computation on relevant features
-- **User-friendly**: Automatic feature importance visualization shows exactly which taxa matter most
+- **User-friendly**: Automatic feature importance visualization with directionality coloring shows exactly which taxa matter most and how they differ

 ## Options